 Depending on your taste, there is a spectrum of lawn management strategies, ranging from low management (basic lawn, park, home) to high management (athletic fields).

-- Mow high (at least 3”) so that grass develops strong roots to compete against weeds.
+- Mowing tall: Mow higher (no shorter than 3”) so that grass develops strong roots to compete against weeds.

 - Over-seed and add compost periodically: In Iowa, late Aug-Sept are the best times.
 If there are bare areas, rough them up and seed them.